0xecho/Toppick/plan/init.md

 * Home page: Basic description and how to on how the site works.
 * Login page: Login page for users.
 Login using telegram.
 * Select movies page: Page for users to select movies they haven't watched yet.
+    - Search for movies
+    - Label movies as seen
 * Random movie page: Page for users to select a random movie they haven't watched yet.
 * Rank page: Page for users to rank their picks.
 * Top picks page: Page for users to view their top picks.